roymaitri/mock-server-test/README.md

 * Import the environment (postman.postman_environment.json) in the Postman
 * Run it as a collection Runner

-## Steps to execute using command line
+## Steps to execute using command line-
 * Run the following command while in the same folder as the collection and environment files:
 `newman run BDD.postman_collection.json -e postman.postman_environment.json`